DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.

+:warning: Except point #3 (the sustain point), any point can be bypassed if the distance between them are zero (overlapped points), or if the RATE is set to 0ms.

+:warning: The MIX ENVelope is **always retriggered** on every new incoming high gate (in particular in polyphony), this behavior is normal!

 MIX ENVelope can be saved to **.vktMixEnv** 35-byte binary file, then loaded later to any program of you choice!
+Only point positions, rates and loop settings are saved/recalled.

-:warning: The ON/OFF state of the MIX ENVelope (for current program) is never saved/recalled.
-You can enable (or disable) it by pressing **ENV** button (above MIX output jack, right side of the _Vektor_ module).
+:warning: The ON/OFF state of the MIX ENVelope (for current program) is never saved or recalled.
+Please remember you'll can enable (or disable) the MIX ENVelope by pressing **ENV** toggle button (located just above the MIX output jack).

-To save a MIX ENVelope:
+To save the current MIX ENVelope to a **.vktMixEnv** file:
-- Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **if its LED above is off**).
+- Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).
 - Do a right-mouse click on the module.
 From the menu, select **MIX ENVelope**, then **Save to .vktMixEnv file** command.
 - From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.
 Unlike programs, filenames for mix envelope is restricted only by the operating system you are using (like any document).

 _MIX ENVelope-specific right click context menu:_

 ![](_img/vktMixEnvMenu.png)

 ---